5 Basic Rules that Apply to Reverse Mortgages in 2023

 Switching gears to home qualifications, the following rules are in place regarding homes and how they’re built:

-Understanding the above property rules helps senior homeowners better position themselves to apply for a reverse mortgage successfully.
+Understanding the above property requirements helps senior homeowners better position themselves to successfully apply for a reverse mortgage.

 4. Non-Borrowing Spouse Protections May Apply

-A non-borrowing spouse (NBS) is not named on the home title a spouse, and they can be any age.
-Thus they don’t qualify as a legal borrower on a HECM reverse mortgage.
-But in 2014, HUD introduced new rules to protect non-borrowing spouses better.
+non-borrowing spouse (NBS) is not named on the home title a spouse, and they can be any age.
+Thus, they don’t qualify as a legal borrower on an HECM reverse mortgage.
+But in 2014, HUD introduced new guidelines to protect non-borrowing spouses better.

 A surviving non-borrowing spouse can remain in the home after the borrower has passed away if the non-borrowing spouse meets specific requirements.
 It’s important to talk with your lender and reverse mortgage counselor if you plan to take a reverse mortgage and your spouse is not on the home title.